Harry Stebbings is leaving Stride, the VC firm he founded with Fred Destin – TechCrunch

 “Harry’s 20VC podcast has remained his passion and been flying high, creating opportunities that are hard to ignore.
 My bud wants to lean even harder into the 20VC platform,” tweeted Destin.

 In the same Twitter thread, Destin said he remains “fully committed to Stride and what the team is building”.

-That team, however, has now seen a plethora of personnel changes since the VC firm was officially unveiled in late 2018.
-Most recently, Paris-based partner Pia d’Iribarne departed and has since co-founded New Wave.
+That team, however, has now seen a plethora of personnel changes since the VC firm was officially unveiled in late 2018, with Stebbings being the latest to move on.
+Paris-based partner Pia d’Iribarne departed last August and has since co-founded New Wave.
 Stride also lost operating partner Arj Soysa about a year earlier.
 He’s now a finance director at Mubadala Capital in Europe.

 Alongside Destin, Stride’s current team members include investor Pietro Invernizzi, finance and operations partner Ross W., and executive assistant Georgina Gallagher, according to LinkedIn.